9. PHP Network Functions

 // constants

-$HOSTS = array("istia.univ-angers.fr", "www.univ-angers.fr", "www.ibm.com", "localhost", "", "xx");
+$HOTES = array("istia.univ-angers.fr", "www.univ-angers.fr", "www.ibm.com", "localhost", "", "xx");

-// IP addresses of the machines in $HOTES
+// IP addresses of $HOTES machines

 for ($i = 0; $i < count($HOTES); $i++) {